francisngo/cranefit/README.md

 Finally, you can set a goal (perhaps you want to run a faster mile or squat a few extra kg) and track your progress in the `Goals` section.
 After a few workouts, you will start to see predictions of future performance and a notification of your likelihood of meeting your goal.
 These become more accurate the more information you give them, so remember to log every workout!

 # Program Structure
-Crane-Fit is built using the MEAN stack along with some help for Auth0 and Bootstrap.
+Crane Fit is built using the MEAN stack along with some help for Auth0 and Bootstrap.

 ## The Database
-Crane-Fit's Mongo Database uses Mongoose as an ORM.
+Crane Fit's Mongo Database uses Mongoose as an ORM.
 It's code is built in the `db` folder containing two files.
 First, mongoose-schemas.js creates schemas for four different Database tables.

 *User* stores information on individual users to the app.